Flats Fishing:

 Thread: Beige

-Eyes: White or black plastic or mono eyes, tied in near bend
+Eyes: White, black or gold plastic or mono eyes, tied in near bend

-Fan Tail: Natural Tan Rabbit Fur (or dark brown rabbit fur)
+Fan Tail: Start with 5 half-inch pieces of gold mylar.
+Then overlay Tan Rabbit Fur (or dark brown rabbit fur with pink thread)

 Antennae: 2 strands Copper Krystal Flash, 2½ X shank length

-Body: Tan Aunt Lydia’s Rug Yarn (built up slightly around eyes and tapering to the hook eye).
+Body: If using plastic eyes and a size 8 hook, use Tan thread for body.
+If using small bead chain eyes or a size 6 hook, use Tan Aunt Lydia’s Rug Yarn (built up slightly around eyes and tapering to the hook eye).

 Hook Size: #6 & #8